USPTO 2015–2025 USPTO PatentsView US Corporation

 How many patents does Cerebras Systems Inc. hold?

-Cerebras Systems Inc. holds 49 US granted patents filed between 2019 and 2025, spanning 14 technology areas.
+Cerebras Systems Inc. holds 49 US utility patents granted between 2019 and 2025, spanning 14 technology areas.

 What is Cerebras Systems Inc.'s Innovation Score?